 “I love you Dennis.”
 CHLOE wept.
 “I love you more than anything.
 I really do.”

-“Shut up,” REGGIE PENN – the youngest of the Penn triplets – shoved her dismissively away.
+“Sit down,” REGGIE PENN – the youngest of the Penn triplets – shoved her dismissively away.
 Her thin, little body was unable to hold up against his strength.
 She fell against the wall and slipped down onto her bottom, weeping.
-MARCUS – the eldest triplet by three minutes – circled DENNIS like a hyena stalking its prey.
+MARCUS – the eldest triplet by minutes – circled DENNIS like a hyena stalking its prey.
 Dennis should have known.
 Nowhere in the Shady City was safe from her.
 He had been so careful in hiding Chloe.
 One of the clients must have sung.

 Chloe wasn’t a KNOCK KNOCK girl though.
 TABITHA shouldn’t have even known about her.
 Surely a stern warning for using the club as a venue for prostitution would be called for?
 A debt to pay for the money he had collected perhaps?
 Dennis wondered if they had found out he had spoken to me, a reporter.
 The Penns were only at two-thirds of their strength but the odds were still stacked in their favour.